runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

  It is mainly unique in that its population comes from a wide variety of tribes.
  - Queen's Valley in Quon Xi hosts a large, mixed population of xhal'fae and thal'fae.
  - The Xhao'fae in Kita Lau have a couple of large towns (several hundered to a couple thousand individuals), which also host Ael'xhal and the occasional Xhal'fae.
+ - The Thal'fae share a couple remote cities with the Quon Xi 'jinn.

-While not actually cities, many of the Daal'fae caravans are as large or larger than the cities noted above Additionally, the Free Cities hosts the largest population of fae permanantly living among primarly non-fae Ael.
+While not actually cities, many of the Daal'fae caravans are as large or larger than the cities noted above Additionally, the Free Cities and (to a lesser extent Dragonhalls) both host large populations of fae, living among the mostly non-fae Ael population.